DIGNITY's TALENT PROGRAMME FOR STUDENTS

 Opportunities are available within DIGNITY’s key areas of work, including:

 DIGNITY highly values interdisciplinary approaches to understand and address the complex challenges of torture prevention and rehabilitation.
-It is a key element of the Talent Programme to interact with and learn from colleagues with different professional backgrounds and projects.
-Previous DIGNITY Talents have come from the disciplines of public health, law, medicine, psychology, anthropology, development studies, political science, human security, refugee and migration studies, journalism and many more.
+It is a key element of the Talent Programme to learn from colleagues with different professional backgrounds and projects, most notably during the Programme’s weekly meetings, where talents get a chance to interact with the wide range of experts and professionals in DIGNITY.
+Previous DIGNITY Talents have come from the disciplines of public health, law, medicine, psychology, anthropology, sociology, development studies, political science, human security, refugee and migration studies, journalism and many more.

 The programme’s two tracks: interns and master’s thesis students